ranjayk693/Customer-Success-Plateform-week2/readme.md

 3Feb

-1. Perform all the crud operation
+1. Perform all the crud operation in backend
 2. Work on frontend part for admin, auditor and client feedback

+4feb

+1. Create the functinality of project update and changes some database configration

+5Feb

+1. Integrate all the api in angular and testing in frontend

+6 Feb

+1. Complete the frontend part with database